perericr/ddgrey/README.txt

 add lines "peer = <hostname>" to /etc/ddgrey/ddgrey.conf for each server.
 Please ensure in your firewall that they can reach each other on TCP port 722.

+ddgrey has no built-in authentication mechanism.
+Ensure that you only add trusted hosts, for example from an internal VPN.

 using spamtraps
 ---------------
-If you wish to set up spamtraps, add the trap addresses to your aliases files piped to /dev/null, like "trap.trapson: /dev/null"
+If you wish to set up spamtraps, add the trap addresses to your aliases files piped to /dev/null, like "trap.trapson: /dev/null".

 Add the fully qualified trap addresses to /etc/ddgrey/spamtraps.
 The format is similiar to an aliases file with lines like: